Accounting and auditing venue requirements

 • the responsibility to pay unclaimed money to the Registrar.

-An inactive and unpaid balance in a cashless wallet may comprise both ‘unclaimed money’ under the Unclaimed Money Act as well as ‘unclaimed winnings’ under the Gambling Regulation Act.
-Cashless gaming systems are required to distinguish between these two amounts to assist venue operators in meeting their obligations under both these acts.
+An inactive and unpaid balance in a cashless wallet may comprise both ‘unclaimed money’ under the Unclaimed Money Act 2008 as well as ‘unclaimed winnings’ under the Act.
+Cashless gaming systems are required to distinguish between these two amounts to assist venue operators in meeting their obligations under both these Acts.

 Gaming data reconciliation periods